Zamiell/isaac-mod-config-menu/README.md

 ### What do I do if Mod Config Menu Pure causes errors or otherwise does not seem to get loaded properly by a particular mod?

 This is probably because the mod is using the `require` or `dofile` or `pcall` or `loadfile` functions to initialize or invoke Mod Config Menu.
-Contact the individual mod author to fix this and do not post a comment here.
+Contact the individual mod author to fix this.

 ### What do I do if Mod Config Menu Pure works properly to configure settings, but does not save the settings for future runs?